1M15M3/how-to-ethereum-classic/how-to-local-node/how-to-setup-a-etc-node.md

 **Import Account**

 Import an existing ETC account using a keystore file or existing private key.
-Private keys can be saved in a .txt or .csv file.
+Private keys can be saved in a .txt or .csv file, then pointed to for import.

 ```
 $ geth account import < KEYSTORE FILE OR PRIVATE_KEY.txt >
+// Another example, assume "Stev" saved his keystore or private key in Downloads directory
+$ geth account import /Users/stev/Downloads/privatekey.txt
 ```

 The account will be imported and a keystore file will be generated at `./Library/EthereumClassic/mainnet/keystore`.
 Always backup keystore files and private keys incase of the event to recover an account.